Botox Compensation Claims

 Botulinum toxin, more commonly referred to as Botox, is a protein used to cosmetically reduce fine lines and wrinkles by paralyzing underlying muscles in the face.
 In rarer cases, Botox can be used to treat issues such as excessive sweating or muscular disorders in the face or other areas of the body.

 Botox is usually used as a cosmetic procedure which is available through private practices rather than the NHS.
-If you believe that you could make a Botox claim due to a poor surgery or bad medical advice, contact Jefferies Solicitors.
+If you believe that you could make a Botox claim due to poor surgery or bad medical advice, contact Jefferies.

 The Botox Process